The QCD mass gap and quark deconfinement scales as mass bounds in strong gravity: Quantum mechanical implications of the classical mass/radius ratio bounds in strong gravity

-As shown in \cite{B1}, $m_{\Lambda}$ may also be interpreted as the effective mass of a dark energy particle.
+As shown in \cite{B1}, $M_{\Lambda}$ may also be interpreted as the effective mass of a dark energy particle.
 In this picture, the dark energy field is composed of a `sea' of quantum particles, each occupying a volume $V_{\Lambda} \simeq \lambda_{\rm C}^3(m_{\Lambda}) \simeq l_{\Lambda}^3$.
 Based on this, we now consider an alternative interpretation of the dark energy density and resultant late-time accelerated expansion of the Universe.
 Though speculative, this interpretation gives rise to a number of interesting results, and it is clear that its analogue in the strong gravity model may be relevant for hadronic physics.

-If the dark energy particles are charge neutral and are their own antiparticles, then, under these conditions, quantum mechanics implies that they will readily pair-produce.
+If the dark energy particles are charge neutral and are their own antiparticles, then, under these conditions (in which the average inter-particle distance is comparable to the Compton wavelength $\sim \hbar/(M_{\Lambda}c)$), standard quantum theory implies that they will readily pair-produce.
 However, this is impossible without a concomitant expansion of space itself.
 In this picture, otherwise `empty' space is full of dark energy particles, which give rise to an effective constant energy density on large scales.
 Borrowing a term from basic chemistry to describe this state, we may say that the space is `saturated', and remains so as more space is produced to `absorb' the newly created particles.
 Thus, the creation of dark energy particles and of space-like quanta go hand in hand.

 It is straightforward to see that, if the probability of pair-production remains constant, the scale factor of the Universe $a(t)$ will grow exponentially, since the number of particles produced by a given volume, per unit time, is proportional to the volume itself.
 Let us assume that, together with the pair-production of a single dark energy particle, $n_{\rm cell}$ new fundamental `cells' of space are also produced, with total volume $V =n_{\rm cell}V_{\rm cell} \simeq V_{\Lambda}$.
 In \cite{B2}, it was already shown that, if there exists a holographic relation between the bulk and the boundary of our (asymptotically) de Sitter Universe, such fundamental cells must have linear dimension of order \bea R_{\rm cell} &\simeq& (l_{\rm Pl}^2l_{\rm dS})^{1/3} \simeq 3.500 \times 10^{-13} \ {\rm cm} \nonumber\\ &\simeq& r_e = e^2/(m_e c^2) = 2.818 \times 10^{-13} \ {\rm cm} \, . \eea This is also the Compton radius associated with the critical mass scale $M_T=(\hbar^2\sqrt{\Lambda}/G)^{1/3}$, investigated in \cite{B4}, and the Schwarzschild radius of the dual mass, $M_T^{'} = m_{\rm Pl}^2/M_T = c(\hbar /G^2\sqrt{\Lambda})^{1/3}$.
 Equation (\ref{R_cell}) ensures that the number of cells in the bulk is equal to the number of Planck sized bits on the de Sitter boundary, i.e. \be N = \frac{V_{\rm dS}}{V_{\rm cell}} = \left(\frac{l_{\rm dS}}{l_{\rm Pl}}\right)^2 \simeq \frac{3c^3}{\hbar G \Lambda} \simeq 1.030 \times 10^{122} \, . \ee